apetrynet/pyfilemail/README.rst

 and `requests <https://github.com/kennethreitz/requests>`_

 You should register and get an `API KEY <http://www.filemail.com/apidoc/ApiKey.aspx>`_ to unlock all features and be able to add/delete/update your transfers.
-You'll be able to send files without registering, but remember to use the "--anonymous" option in the tool.
+You'll be able to send files without registering, but remember to use the "--unregistered" option in the tool.

 The API KEY goes into the config file found here: